richard-shan/fabRepo/docs/lessons/week1/gitlab.md

-# GitLab and MKDocs Setup
+# GitLab and MKDocs

-## Git and MKDocs
+## Git and MKDocs Integration

-Due to having prior coding experience, I already had GitHub and MKDocs set up on my computer, which I used for documenting PreFab.
-As such, the biggest difficulty I encountered was configuring the .gitlab-ci.yml file to properly integrate with MKDocs.
+The biggest difficulty I encountered was configuring the .gitlab-ci.yml file to properly integrate with MKDocs.
 At first, I was using an outdated file which I copied into my .gitlab-ci.yml file, which looked like this:
 <pre><code class="language-yml">
 @Override
 	image: python:3.8-buster